 "The euro recovery against the greenback has also failed to lift bullion, confirming that there is little investor appetite for the precious metal at this time," said ActivTrades chief analyst Carlo Alberto De Casa.

-Investors are also watching out for second-quarter U.S. economic growth data, which is expected on Friday.
+Investors are also watching out for the European Central Banks' (ECB) policy meeting, which is due later in the day and second-quarter U.S. economic growth data, which is expected on Friday.

 Holdings of SPDR Gold Trust, the world's largest gold-backed exchange-traded fund fell 0.29 percent to 800.20 tonnes on Wednesday.